top of page

 3FA439FE-3DBB-48BB-B4A7-48128D4E13D3.JPG

-The California Coalition for Rural Housing (CCRH) is proud to announce its 26th Annual Rural West Internship Program for Diversity in Nonprofit Housing and Community Development (Internship Program).
-The Program operates in California, Hawaii, Oregon, and Washington.
+The California Coalition for Rural Housing (CCRH) is proud to lead the Annual Rural West Internship Program for Diversity in Nonprofit Housing and Community Development (Internship Program) since 1998.
+The program operates in California, Hawaii, Oregon, and Washington.

-This internship is intended to provide an entry into the affordable housing and community development field to historically underrepresented college students from low-income, rural, farmworker, American Indian Reservations/Rancherias, and ethnically diverse communities representative of the growing diverse populations served by these nonprofit housing developers.
+This internship is intended to provide an entry into the affordable housing and community development field to Black, Indigenous People of Color college students from historically underrepresented rural, farmworker, immigrant, low-income and marginalized community's representative of the growing diverse populations served by these nonprofit housing developers.

 We strongly encourage applications from recent college graduates or students entering their last year of college so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field.
 Students from all majors are encouraged to apply.

-There are three main entities that make up the program: The Intern, CCRH, and the Host Agency.
+Three main entities make up the program: the intern, CCRH, and the Host Agency.
 CCRH is a nonprofit organization that serves as the coordinator of the program.
 We sponsor the program and coordinate all trainings and supplemental program activities.
-The Host Agency is the location where each Intern carries out his/her day-to-day work.
+The Host Agency is the location where each Intern carries out day-to-day work.
 Each year, an average of twelve interns participates in working and learning at a nonprofit affordable housing developer or housing authority.
 All Host Agencies have a mission of working with low-income people and are actively working in rural communities.
 Host Agencies are located throughout the states of California, Oregon, Washington, and Hawaii.

 While the program’s interns attend various universities in several states throughout the West, CCRH ensures each Intern gains the same basic skills and professional experience needed to pursue a career in the field after graduation from the program.

-The pay range is $17.00 - $18.00 per hour, depending on geographic location.
-For other Internship activities and training, CCRH pays for all intern travel, lodging and meals based on CCRH guidelines.
+The pay $18.00 per hour.
+For other Internship activities and training, CCRH pays for all intern travel, lodging, and meals based on CCRH guidelines.

 We are seeking candidates interested in pursuing a career in the non-profit affordable housing and community development field.
 CCRH gives high priority to recent undergraduate college graduates and to students entering their last year of undergraduate studies at four-year universities so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field if opportunities are available.